vituum/docs/docs/config/integrations-options.md

 - **Type:** `string`
 - **Default:** `null`

 Root directory for partials.
-Directory is inherited from Vite `root` by default.
+Directory is inherited from plugin `root` by default.

 ### partials.extname
 - **Type:** `boolean`